DFDLSchemas/ethernetIP/README.md

 schemas that are combined together to form a complete format, and which involve layering where a container/envelope/header structure, contains a payload structure.
 PCAP is an container format for Ethernet/IP packets.

+## Release Notes

+### 1.3.0
+Updated for Daffodil version 3.5.0

+### 1.2.0
+Updated for Daffodil version 3.4.0

+This schema is used as a component schema by the PCAP DFDL schema.
+Hence, a Daffodil 3.4.0 version of this schema is needed.

+### 1.1.0
+As of version 1.1.0 of this DFDL schema, it also uses a Daffodil-specific DFDL extension called layers in order to compute IPv4 checksums as part of parsing and unparsing.

+Works with Daffoddil 3.2.1